 It is part of my bossiness I suppose ...
 I like telling people what to do.
 I do like that [laughs].
-Female, 84, Community
+Female, 84.
+Community

-Almost all interviewees exercised control over the types of activities they would pursue or take part
+Almost all interviewees exercised control over the types of activities they would pursue or take part in.
+The meaningfulness of the particular activity was very important for some.
+It was necessary that even social interactions comprised some type of purpose or task achievement.

 I enjoy the gardening and the company.
 They are blokes who have a common interest.
 We work on projects together ...
 We are not socially friendly we are garden friendly.
-Male, 77, Community influence motivation to seek out purposeful activity or the value ascribed to its maintenance.
+Male, 77, Community